 - Be sure that your loved one knows where they stand with you and that you mean what you say.
 Express your concerns, but be sure to also express that those concerns come from a place of love and support.

 - Listen and respect what they have to say, too.
 It may help the individual face up to the problem.
 Even if your first attempt to address the problem is not successful, it may be more difficult to get them to open up later if you don’t listen to them.

 It is also important to keep in mind that as much as you may want someone to get help for their substance use, you can’t force someone to enter treatment.
 Begging or threatening does not usually work, and in many cases, this can result in unintended consequences.
 You can only encourage someone to consider substance abuse treatment programs.
 Recovery will come, only if and when the person decides to seek a healthier lifestyle.

-If you have questions or are concerned about a friend or family member, contact Gateway Foundation at 877-377-2027 and let us provide you with the answers you need to take the next step.
+If you have questions or are concerned about a friend or family member, contact Gateway at 877.505.4673 and let us provide you with the answers you need to take the next step.